jgreitemann/jgreitemann.github.io/_posts/2019-02-03-recursive-visitors-from-fixed-point-combinators.md

 that is not a problem.
 (In fact, numbers _are_ functions in lambda calculus.)

-Thus, the Y combinator allows the introduction of recursion to lambda calculus without changing its axioms or explicitly introducing some sense of self- referentiality into the formalism.
+Thus, the Y combinator allows the introduction of recursion to lambda calculus without changing its axioms or explicitly introducing some sense of self-referentiality into the formalism.
 In fact, lambda calculus has been proven to be Turing complete, _i.e._ any program can be expressed as a lambda expression.
 To learn more, I recommend the videos on [lambda calculus][2] in general and the [Y combinator][3] in particular on the Computerphile Youtube channel.